FREQUENTLY ASKED QUESTIONS

-Yes and we have demonstrated that throughout the campaign since is started in 2021.
+Yes, and we have demonstrated that throughout the campaign since it started in 2021.
 We are committed to mission and to being a giving church.
 These efforts are funded through general tithes and special offerings we each make to support the ongoing ministries of the church.

 What if donations and pledges exceed the stated need?

 Praise God if that is the case.
 All Making Room contributions will go toward further campus development.
 There are some maintenance items that have been tabled and there will no doubt be future needs.

 If I can’t commit now, will I be able to donate at a later time?